Getting an Interview

 The interviews went over time by 2 hours.
 I heard back on the job, a month after I had interviewed.

-I applied through college or university and the process took 2 weeks – interviewed at IMS Health in September 2011.
+I applied through college or university.
+The process took 2 weeks – interviewed at IMS Health (Collegeville, PA) in September 2011.

-I applied online and the process took a day – interviewed at IMS Health in March 2011.
+I applied online.
+The process took 1 day – interviewed at IMS Health (Philadelphia, PA) in March 2011.

 First, he told me that picking my application was a "mistake."
 Throughout the interview, he would cut me off several times without giving me the chance to fully explain myself.
 He did this a few times.
 For example, in response to his question about my strengths, I said, "I value hard work."
 But he cut me off again and remarked condescendingly, "So do I." When he asked me where I could see myself in a few years' time, I replied, "I think my future career plans can take a variety of forms..."
 Again, he patronizingly cut me off and insisted he only wanted to hear about one "specific" thing.
 At this point, it became obvious to me that he was deliberately pushing me into a corner.
 Later, while I was working on the case study, he got up from his seat, walked around the room and made small talk with his colleague, as if oblivious to my presence.